Teaching with AOR

 As a further help, a digitized copy of the 1570 English translation of Euclid, which Dee would later be involved with, is available here via the Library of Congress.

 In the frontmatter of his Livy, Harvey comments that he has compared the city of men with Augustine’s City of God, noting “The comparison was wonderfully successful and the contrast, both political and theological, very helpful.
 It was certainly an enviable parallel.”
-This Advanced Search contains many of the references to the City of God that exist on the first thirty pages of the Livy.
+This advanced search in the AOR viewer contains many of the references to the City of God that exist on the first thirty pages of the Livy.
 What do you think that Harvey found “enviable” in the comparison?

 John Dee’s copy of the commentary on Pliny the Elder contains two interpolations on the theme of Litteromancy, which Dee claims to have found in an old book.
 An inserted slip in the back preserves a version of this text in an older hand, along with the text of an exorcism.
 The third line of the hand isn’t legible to us, is it to you?